Winter tyres are made of a special rubber compound that offers maximum grip on the road during colder, wet and snowy weather.

 Unlike some European countries like Germany and Sweden, it's not a legal requirement to have them in the UK.

 Winter tyres aren’t mandatory in the UK.
-But there are good reasons for motorists to take on not just the extra costs of switching summer tyres for winter ones but also the burden of storing them.
+But there are good reasons for motorists to take on not just the extra costs of changing summer tyres for winter ones but also the burden of storing them.

 Are winter tyres a good idea in the UK?